City of Jacksonville

 COU "No Work" Building Permits for Business Owners

-If there is no work required to be performed, i.e. Building, Plumbing, Mechanical, Electrical or Fire, a design professional can submit the drawings Electronically to the Building Inspection Division.
 The other option is to make an appointment and bring two sets of original signed and sealed drawings to the Building Inspection Division, located at 214 North Hogan St., 2nd floor.
-To make an appointment, please call Tony Fields at 904-255-8211.
-Appointments can be made for business days between the hours of 9am and 3pm.
-Please do not arrive more than five minutes before your appointment time.
-The Building Inspections Division allows the tenant to act as an agent for the owner – With a letter (signed and notarized) by the owner or a copy of your lease if it contains language giving you (the tenant) permission to perform pull permits.
-Currently, the review time is 25 to 30 business days.
+To make an appointment, call Tony Fields at (904) 255-8211.
+Appointments can be made for business days between the hours of 9 am and 3 pm.
+Do not arrive more than five minutes before your appointment time.
+The Building Inspections Division allows the tenant to act as an agent for the owner – with a letter (signed and notarized) by the owner or a copy of your lease if it contains language giving you (the tenant) permission to perform pull permits.
+Currently, the review time is 25 to 30 business days for COU “No Work” Building Permits.